RohanAlexander/doss_toolkit_book/docs/068-he_was_a_d8er_boi-more_on_strings.md

 `separate()` and `separate_rows()` allow you to split up a single column of text data in different ways.

 `separate()` divides a single column of text data into multiple columns.
 There are several arguments that allow you to specify how this is done.
-We will focus on a the most significant ones to start:
+We will focus on the most significant ones to start:

 | Argument | Parameter | Details
 | -------- | --------- | ----------------------------------------- |